 Well, that is a false accusation, for sure.
 It sounds clever, but it’s actually a misnomer.
 Steven Furtick is certainly not removing God from the text or from his exegesis.
 He is pointing people to the will of God to help them see things in the light of the Word.

 Everything in the teaching is pointing to the promises of God, and to the example of Christ.
 Furtick is illustrating his point by showing us how Jesus dealt with temptation.
-How that is excluding God is anyone’s guess.
+How that is excluding God is anyone’s guess, unless churchwatchcentral now deny the deity of Christ.

-As for a minister of God reading himself into a biblical text, isn’t that what the biblical text is for?
+As for a minister of God reading himself into a biblical text, isn’t that what the biblical text is, to a large extent, for?
 We are not excluding God when we apply the Word to our lives.
 We are glorifying Him.
 He gave us His words so that we could glorify the Father as He did.
 Jesus sent us as He was sent, with the same Word.

 John 17:8 For I have given to them the words which You have given Me; and they have received them, and have known surely that I came forth from You; and they have believed that You sent Me.